axil/blog/content/software/word.rst

 * tables:

+  - add row: put cursor just to the right of the last cell and press `enter`

   - select row:  drag *or* `alt` + `home` (go to first cell) then `shift`\ +\ `alt`\ +\ `end`

   - select column:  drag *or* click top edge of the column\ [*]_ *or* `shift` + right-click inside it\ [*]_